-Romanian energy system, dependance on FDI1.
-June 2012. / Uncategorized
+Romanian energy system, dependance on FDI, Uncategorized

 Romania’s energy sector must attract foreign investments for modernization, stressed Monday the Foreign Investors Council.